-The OPERA radar observations comprise a high resolution data set.
-In order to make use of the data in an efficient manner and to avoid memory problems when ingesting the observations to the data assimilation system a reduction of the data amount is necessary.
-This is done in the pre-processing step described in the previous section together with the harmonization of the data.
+The OPERA radar observations compose a high-resolution dataset.
+To make use of the data in an efficient manner and to avoid memory problems when ingesting the observations to the data assimilation system, a reduction of the data amount is necessary.
+This is done in the preprocessing step described in the previous section together with the harmonization of the data.

 There are several methods to perform a data reduction.
-In this study, construction of SO (Purser et al., 2000) was chosen in order to reduce the amount of data, but still keep as much information as possible.
-Since SOs also makes an average over an area it is an efficient way to sort out outliers.
-This is especially important for radar radial velocities since the wind direction sometimes can change rather rapidly, e.g. during a frontal passage and strong convection episodes.
+In this study, construction of SO (Purser et al. 2000) was chosen to reduce the number of data but still keep as much information as possible.
+Since SO also makes an average over an area, it is an efficient way to sort out outliers.
+This is especially important for radar radial velocities since the wind direction sometimes can change rapidly, for example, during a frontal passage and strong convection episodes.
 It can also be an indication that aliasing effects exist.
 The internal variability of the SO is therefore checked before accepting the final SO to make sure that the standard deviation is below some user defined limit.
 In this study the standard deviation of the SO must be below 5 m s-1.

-Since there is an averaging involved the size of the SO is important (Frehlich,2008).
-If the size is too large there is a risk of losing important information like very high wind speeds.
-The internal variability will also be higher so more observations will be lost due to the limit for that.
-It is therefore of interest to keep the SO as small as possible but still large enough to reduce the data sufficiently.
+Since there is averaging involved, the size of the SO is important (Frehlich 2008).
+If the size is too large, there is a risk of losing important information like very high wind speeds.
+The internal variability will also be higher, so more observations will be lost because of its limit.
+It is therefore of interest to keep the SO as small as possible but still large enough to sufficiently reduce the data.

 For each elevation angle, the radar measures in a grid around the radar in bins away from the radar and azimuth angles in the circular sweep.
-The original resolution of this grid can be very different depending on the data producer, but it can also vary for different elevation angles within volume.
+The original resolution of this grid 1748 can be very different depending on the data producer, but it can also vary for different elevation angles within volume.
 During the SO construction, a new grid size is determined.
 To account for the diverse input the new grid spacing is given in meters for the range distance and in degrees for azimuth direction instead of a fixed number of bins or azimuth gates.
 That will ensure a homogeneous output regardless of the input data.
 Since this is done for each elevation angle separately the method is also independent of the number of elevation angles for each radar.

 All observations within the new grid are stepped through to examine the observed value and the quality information.
 If the observation value is reasonable and of acceptable quality, the observation is included in the SO.
 The result will be SOs consisting solely of observations of good quality.
-If the majority of the observations indicate precipitation it will be an observation of precipitation and if the majority are clear sky observation it will be classified as a dry observation.
-Dry observations are important in order to remove precipitation in the first-guess field that is placed in the wrong location.
-If there are too few observations accepted within the SO it will be disregarded and classified as non existing observation.
-The creation of the SOs as well as a comparison to a simple data thinning is described in detail in Ridal and Dahlbom (2017).
+If the majority of the observations indicate precipitation, it will be an observation of precipitation and if the majority are clear sky observation it will be classified as a dry observation.
+Dry observations are important so as to remove precipitation in the first-guess field that is placed in the wrong location.
+If there are too few observations accepted within the SO, it will be disregarded and classified as a nonexistent observation.
+The creation of the SOs as well as a comparison with a simple data thinning is described in detail in Ridal and Dahlbom (2017).